awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-awssupport.md

 +

 **A dedicated number \(short code or long code\)**
-You need to request short codes through the Support Center\. want to enable two\-way SMS with Amazon SNS\.
+You need to request short codes through the Support Center\.
 Long codes are supported for US regions\.
 You can request long codes through the Amazon Pinpoint console\.
 +

 **A dedicated sender ID**